kuleshov/audio-super-res/README.md

   --sr SR               high-res sampling rate
 ```

-In the above examples, we would run something along the lines of
+In the above example, we would type:

 ```
 python run.py eval \